-Media Professional Liability insurance (may also be referred to as Errors & Omissions) protects companies that advertise, publish, broadcast, blog, or entertain from liability arising out of the content they create regardless of the mode of communication used.
-Any content that is “put out there” in the public eye may open up these media-related businesses to liability claims for defamation, invasion of privacy, plagiarism, infringement of copyright, emotional distress, and so on.
+Media Professional Liability insurance (also referred to as Errors & Omissions) protects companies that advertise, publish, broadcast, blog, or entertain from liability arising out of the content they create, regardless of the mode of communication used.
+Any content “put out there” in the public eye may open up these media-related businesses to liability claims for defamation, invasion of privacy, plagiarism, infringement of copyright, emotional distress, and so on.

-Even companies not considered in the media or entertainment industry are exposed to this type of liability with just a website or if they communicate any type of information.
+Even companies not considered in the media or entertainment industry are exposed to this liability exposure with just a website or if they communicate any kind of information.

 Advertising agencies are facing new challenges that require coverage.
 They need to adapt as the marketing landscape changes rapidly.
 Professional video makers and film producers need the self-confidence to grow from small-scale productions to Hollywood blockbusters without worrying about large liability claims.

 Theaters, cultural organizations, musical artists, actors, and TV or movie producers may enjoy unique challenges in the media, arts, and entertainment industries.
-A personal appearance of an author, singer, or actor may appear on a live news or entertainment show on TV, everything they say is subject to interpretation, and the possibility of offending someone with what they say is high.
+A personal appearance of an author, singer, or actor may be on a live news or entertainment show on TV; everything they say is subject to interpretation, and the possibility of offending someone with what they say is high.